What Is Test & Tag? NSW Guide to AS/NZS 3760 Requirements

 Hazard Reporting

-Any additional electrical hazards observed during the visit—such as damaged powerpoints, overloaded boards, or missing RCD protection—are documented and reported.
+Any obvious electrical hazards observed during the visit—such as damaged outlets, overloaded power boards, or other visible electrical defects—may be documented and reported to the PCBU.

 All test data is captured digitally and compiled into a report.
 The report includes asset details, test results, defect notes, and photographic evidence where relevant.